Adelaide Airport: Catering to the needs of people with special needs

 If you have requirements beyond what the airline can provide we recommend you look at specialised assistance services such as Medical Travel Companions.

 We also have our airport facility dog, Elmo, who will be available at set times to meet and greet customers that may benefit from the comfort of a dog to help guide them through the process if they need it.
 Elmo is usually onsite between Monday to Friday 9am – 5pm however, he does have weekends and public holidays off as he likes to travel himself.
-If you would benefit from his presence and you are travelling at this time please indicate this on the form below.
+If you would benefit from his presence and you are travelling at this time please email [email protected]

 Can I use this lanyard at other airports?